henliz/PtM-Tech-Skillcheck/README.md

 </div>

 >[!NOTE]
+>If you get the "Filename is too long error" message, right click the area with the repository name, below the menu bar.
+Click "Open in Command Prompt", then type `git config --global core.longpaths true`.
+>
 > If after your initial cloning of the repo, you see 100s or 1000s of changes, run this command: `git config --global core.autocrlf false`.
+>
 > If you see an error like "git command not found" in the command prompt, then you need to [install git](https://git-scm.com/downloads/win).
-> After installing git, restart Github desktop and return to the command prompt.
+After installing git, restart Github desktop and return to the command prompt.

 ___